• Skip to main content

 2 tablespoons cornstarch, 1 teaspoon chili powder, ½ teaspoon salt

 • Heat up a tablespoon or so of neutral-tasting oil in a cast-iron skillet/non-stick pan over medium high heat.
-Pan-fry for 2-3 minutes on one side, or until all sides are lightly browned.
-Set aside.
+Pan-fry for 2-3 minutes, untouched, before flipping it over and cooking on the other side.
+Set aside for later use.

 • Mix cornstarch and water together to make your cornstarch slurry.
 Set aside.